hibbitts-design/grav-theme-antimatter-open-publishing/README.md

 Antimatter Open Publishing is a customized version of the default [Grav](http://getgrav.org) theme.
 In addition for built-in support for the Git Sync Plugin, a ['Chromeless' mode](http://demo.hibbittsdesign.org/grav-skeleton-open-publishing-chromeless-site/) (shown above) is available to better embed Grav content into other systems.

+> Detailed documentation for this project is now available at http://learn.hibbittsdesign.org/openpublishingspace

 ## Manual Installation

 To install this theme, just download the zip version of this repository and unzip it under `/your/site/grav/user/themes`.
 Then, rename the folder to `antimatter-open-publishing`.